- Locations, Times & Fees

 Students who have the desire to succeed in the performing arts industry need to learn the importance of self-discipline and hard work.
 Jigsaw Arts will remove from classes any student whose behaviour is deemed inappropriate, disrespectful or disruptive to other students and teachers.

 Hannah has been singing for 12 years and began her training at the CYM, continuing onto A levels and higher education.
 Hannah graduated from CCCU with a 2:1 and a 1st in performance.
-Hannah has performed in musicals, cabarets, choirs and bands in the UK and overseas.
-Hannah has been teaching singing for four years in London and UK primary schools, outreach projects, choirs and theatre workshops.
-She has worked for Jigsaw for over 4 years and has gained extensive knowledge in teaching, management skills and how to successfully run a performing art’s school.
-Hannah believes that the performing arts is a tool for young people’s happiness, growth and development in life and this is the ethos within Jigsaw Deptford Bridge and her incentive for teaching.
+Hannah has performed in the UK and overseas.
+Hannah has been teaching singing and drama for over five years in London and UK primary schools, outreach projects, choirs and theatre workshops.
+Hannah has worked for Jigsaw for over 4 years and has gained extensive knowledge in teaching, management skills and how to successfully run a performing art’s school.
+Hannah believes that the performing arts is a tool for young people’s happiness, growth and development in life.
+This is the ethos she implements within Jigsaw Deptford Bridge and her incentive for teaching.
 Hannah is so excited for the next year at Jigsaw to Deptford Bridge and all the incredible years ahead!

 Performing Arts Teacher